mmbman/Katagiri/pdf/fukanzazengi-study-guide.md

 >
 > – From  [“*Platform Sutra* – Talk 1” (March 6, 1987) at 1:02:08](https://katagiritranscripts.net/1987-03-06-Platform-Sutra-Talk-1#10208).

-So although the line “who could believe in a means to brush it clean” might initially seem to be supporting the verse attributed to the Sixth Ancestor Hui Neng over the verse attributed to Shen Hsiu, keep in mind that the next words in *Fukanzazengi* are, “and yet.”
+So although the line “who could believe in a means to brush it clean” might initially seem to be supporting the verse attributed to the Sixth Ancestor Hui Neng over the verse attributed to Shen Hsiu, keep in mind that the next paragraph in *Fukanzazengi* begins with, “And yet...”
 As Katagiri Roshi states above and on other occasions, these perspectives are two aspects of the same reality, and they work together.
 They are two sides of the same coin, and Dōgen’s “and yet” is basically him flipping the coin.

 ---

 Yet, in large part due to the *Platform Sutra*, it is commonly understood that there was a “Northern School” and a “Southern School” in early Zen, and that the Northern School, led by Shen Hsiu, represented “gradual enlightenment,” while the new Southern School, led by Hui Neng, represented “sudden enlightenment.”
 And we regard the Southern School as superior.

 That is the story that we hear very often.
 However, this does not exactly seem to be Dōgen Zenji’s understanding, nor Katagiri Roshi’s.
-He says:
+At one point, Dōgen even refers to the *Platform Sutra* as “a forged writing.”
+Katagiri Roshi brings this matter up right away in a series of talks on the  *Platform Sutra*:

 > The Fifth Patriarch constantly emphasizes the spirit of the *Diamond Sutra*, saying, “They may see their own nature and straightaway achieve Buddhahood.”
 This is very common; Zen Buddhism always [talks about this], [whether] in Japan [or] in China.
 “The real spirit of Zen is to see into one’s own nature and achieve Buddhahood (or become Buddha) straightforwardly” – that is a point Zen Buddhism always [says].
 >